vert-x/vert-x.github.io/docs_md/mods_manual.md

 ### main

-If the module is runnable then a `main` must be specified.
+If the module is [runnable](#runnable) then a `main` must be specified.
 The main represents the verticle that will be run to start the module.
-The main can be the FQCN of a compiled Java or Groovy verticle or it can be the name of a JavaScript, Groovy, Ruby or Python script verticle.
-The script/class must be in the module.
+The main can be the fully qualified class name of a compiled Java or Groovy verticle or it can be the name of a JavaScript, Groovy, Ruby or Python script verticle.

 Here are some example: